ericoporto/ags-manual-wiki/Tumbleweed.md

 ```

 Moves the player character around on walkable areas, a wrapper for MovePlayerEx.
-Returns 1, if the character has reached it’s goal and 0 if the movement has been cancelled before.
+Returns 1, if the character has reached it's goal and 0 if the movement has been cancelled before.

 *See also:*
 [Verbs.MovePlayerEx](Tumbleweed#moveplayerex)